terracenter/gentoo_install/README.md

 The name of Gentoo comes from the penguin specie who are the fastest swimming penguin in the world.

-I've been using Gentoo since 2002 with some stages in Debian and Arch, but I always return to the source.
-What I like most from Gentoo are the possibility to get everything under control, deep customization and how do I learn from it.
+I've been using Gentoo since 2002, and what I like most from Gentoo is:

+* Is fun
+* The possibility to get everything under control
+* Deep customization
+* One learn **a lot** from using it

 This is not a generic guide that everybody can simply follow to get Gentoo installed in their system.
 This guide is so focused to everybody who wants to: